Personalization is the hottest trend in fashion these days. Brands like…

 - Pre-treat any areas of your hat that may be soiled by rubbing them with stain remover.
-Before using a detergent, make sure you test it on some hidden areas of your hat to make sure the color of the fabric won’t fade.
+Before using a detergent, test it on some hidden areas of your hat to ensure the fabric’s color won’t fade.

 - Wash the hat in the washing machine on a gentle cycle to prevent the cap from becoming deformed.

-- Once the cap is washed, air dry the hat.
+- Once the cap is washed, air dry it.